cristopher-namchee/pw/README.md

 2. I can't connect to the VPN due to certificate issue!

 Try to run `sudo openfortivpn <server>:<port> --username <username>` and connect it through `openfortivpn`.
 If there's an error, copy the `trusted-cert` hash code to your environment.

+3. Can I use this CLI on Windows?

+Unfortunately no since `openfortivpn` doesn't have a Windows build.
+However, you can still run this script inside a WSL.